carpentries/instructor-training/episodes/15-practices.md

 and instructors *must* remind attendees of it at the start of the workshop.
-The Code of Conduct doesn't just tell everyone what the rules are: it tells them that there *are* rules, and that they can therefore expect a comfortable learning experience.
+The Code of Conduct doesn't just tell everyone what the rules are: it tells them that there *are* rules, and that they can therefore expect a safe and welcoming learning experience.

 What's the purpose of a Code of Conduct?
 :   A Code of Conduct cannot stop people from being offensive, any more